jonathabot/jonathabot/README.md

 ## More & more
 * I'm an expert in scripting Google Spreadsheets using Google Apps Script (JavaScript) and a pro in Looker (Google Data Studio) dashboards.
-* I also develop 'no code' applications using Google Appsheet.
+* I also develop 'no code' applications using Google AppSheet.
-* One of my dreams is to find a way to combine art with software engineering and make a real impact!